Nezara viridula

 Nezara viridula, commonly known as the southern green stink bug (USA), southern green shield bug (UK) or green vegetable bug (Australia and New Zealand), is a plant-feeding stink bug.
-Believed to have originated in Ethiopia, it can now be found around the world.
+Believed to have originated in Ethiopia, it can now be found across the world.
 Because of its preference for certain species of legumes, such as beans and soybeans, it is an economically important pest on such crops.